 The frequency of showering is like a puzzle with personalized pieces, and it's not just about getting clean – it's about keeping your skin happy and healthy.
-Echoing similar sentiments, Dr. Mary Stevenson, an assistant professor of dermatology at NYU Langone Health, elaborates that the frequency of your showers hinges on several factors: your skin type, age, and how physically active you are.
+Echoing similar sentiments in a Today.com article, Dr. Mary Stevenson, an assistant professor of dermatology at NYU Langone Health, elaborates that the frequency of your showers hinges on several factors: your skin type, age, and how physically active you are.
 Some bathing practices are even heavily influenced by societal norms and customs.

 Let's dig in and explore what really decides how often someone should hop into the shower:

 Your day-to-day activities play a huge role in the shower equation.
 Are you an athlete sweating up a storm every day?
 Are you working in a physically demanding job, like construction or fitness training?
 In such cases, more frequent showers might be necessary to wash away the sweat and grime that come along with the territory.

 According to Dr. Stevenson, a general rule of thumb would be to shower, bathe, or cleanse yourself every two or three days.
 However, if your activities involve strenuous workouts or situations where perspiration is on high alert, you might find yourself needing more frequent showers.